8 Man

-8 Man (8エイトマン, Eitoman), Eightman (エイトマン), or 8th Man (1960s anime English dub) is a manga and superhero anime created in 1963 by science fiction writer Kazumasa Hirai and manga artist Jiro Kuwata.
+8 Man (8エイトマン, Eitoman), Eightman (エイトマン), or 8th Man (1960s anime English dub) is a manga and superhero anime created in 1963 by science-fiction writer Kazumasa Hirai and manga artist Jiro Kuwata.
 8 Man is considered Japan's earliest cyborg superhero, predating Kamen Rider.

 The manga was published in Weekly Shōnen Magazine and ran from 1963 to 1966.
 The anime series was produced by TCJ (nowadays Eiken).
-It was broadcast on Tokyo Broadcasting System and ran from November 17, 1963, to December 31, 1964, with a total of 56 episodes, as well as a special "farewell" episode, "Goodbye, Eightman".
+It was broadcast on Tokyo Broadcasting System and ran from 17 November 1963, to 31 December 1964, with a total of 56 episodes, as well as a special "farewell" episode, "Goodbye, Eightman".